romyaboudarham/frustum-culling/README.md

 The browser has to decode and hold all 25,600 bitmaps (6400 tiles × 4 LOD slots) in memory at once, which is why upfront loading hits 1 GB.
 Lazy loading keeps only viewed tiles decoded.

+### Level of Detail (LOD)
-- **Level of Detail (LOD)** — the current zoom level of each frame is mapped to a resolution tier.
+the current zoom level of each frame is mapped to a resolution tier.
 The respective slot is requested if not already loaded.
 While it loads, the nearest already-complete lower tier draws as a fallback --> resulting in no blank tiles.

-Results (6400 tiles, culling OFF, panning)
+**Results (6400 tiles, culling OFF, panning)**

 |                         | LOD ON | LOD OFF (always 2048px) |
 | ----------------------- | ------ | ----------------------- |